Go to the main content

 If you'd asked me why at the time, I would have given you the sensible answers: business opportunities, tax efficiency, proximity to emerging markets.
 All true.
 But there was another reason I didn't say out loud, maybe didn't even fully admit to myself.
 I wanted to level up.
 I wanted to cross some invisible threshold from "doing well" to "wealthy."
 I wanted, though I wouldn't have put it this way, to change classes.

-I grew up in Australia.
-Both my parents were educators.
-We weren't rich, but we had books in the house, took holidays, owned our home.
-We called ourselves middle class and it felt true.
+I grew up in Melbourne, Australia.
+Looking back, we were solidly middle class.
 The path forward seemed clear: work hard, get educated, build something.
 I did all of that.
-I left home at 18, built a media company, moved between cities and continents.
+I left home, studied economics and international relations, spent years as a management consultant, then started building media companies.
+I moved between cities and continents — London, New York, Los Angeles, Bangkok, Ho Chi Minh City, and eventually Singapore.
 And somewhere along the way, without ever naming what I was doing, I began climbing.

 I'm telling you this because I've come to realize something uncomfortable.
 Not just about myself, but about how most of us think about class.
 Which is to say: we don't.
 Not clearly.
 Not honestly.
 And that confusion serves a purpose.